prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

       }

 ### Resource - "aws_instance"
 Next, after defining the provider, we are going to define the resource.
-So what do you mean by resource?
-Resource - It is something that we are going to provision/start on AWS.
-For this article, we are going to provision an EC2 instance on AWS.
+Resource is something that we are going to provision/start on AWS.
+We are going to provision an EC2 instance on AWS.
 But before we provision the EC2 instance, we need to gather a few points -

 1. **ami** = you need to tell Terraform which AMI(Amazon Machine Image) you are going to use.
 Is it going to be Ubuntu, CentOS or something else